saylesss88/mdbook-nix-repl/README.md

     token (`NIX_REPL_TOKEN`).
 Requests without this token are rejected (403 Forbidden).

-2.  **Localhost Only:** The server binds strictly to `127.0.0.1` on the host, preventing access from the local network or internet.
+2.  **Localhost Only:** The server binds strictly to `127.0.0.1` on the host (via port mapping), preventing access from the local network or internet.

 3.  **CORS & Origin Locking:** The server rejects requests from non-local origins to prevent CSRF attacks from malicious websites.